froukje/datamapu/content/posts/classical_ml/pca.md

 ## How Does PCA Work? - The Algorithm

-Principal Component Analysis (PCA) is a linear algebra-based technique that transforms a dataset into a set of linearly uncorrelated variables called principal components.
-Here's a step-by-step explanation of how the PCA algorithm works:
+The following steps describe how to achieve the transformed dataset.

 ### 1. Standardize the Data

-Why?: Standardization ensures that each feature contributes equally to the analysis.
-Features with larger scales could dominate the principal components if not standardized.
+Standardization ensures that each variable contributes equally to the analysis.
+If the variables have large differences in their ranges, the variables with larger scales could dominate the principal components.
+Standardization makes sure that all variables have the same contribution.

-How?: Subtract the mean and divide by the standard deviation for each feature, so that each feature has a mean of 0 and a standard deviation of 1.
+To standardize the data, for each variable the mean is subtracted and divided is by the standard deviation, so that each feature has a mean of 0 and a standard deviation of 1.
+Mathematically this is formalated as

+$$Z = \frac{X−\mu}{\sigma},$$

-Formula: $Z = \frac{X−\mu}{\sigma}$, where $X$ is the original data, $\mu$ is the mean, and $\sigma$ is the standard deviation.
+where $X = (x_1, \dots, x_n)$ is the original variable, $\mu$ is the mean, and $\sigma$ is the standard deviation.

 ### 2. Compute the Covariance Matrix